Agenda item

 REASONS FOR DECISION

 Until 13 September 2024, the County Council understood it had the support of the Borough Council in implementing the CTCS.
 This position was reflected in the formal observations of the LHA submitted in respect of planning applications being considered by the Borough Council’s Plans Committee over the summer of 2024.
-However, the statement made to applicants by the Borough Council, summarised in paragraph 30, substantially alters this position and negates the need to undertake a detailed analysis of responses to the CTCS consultation.
-This is because the CTCS could only be implemented with the support of the Borough Council in its capacity as the Local Planning Authority (LPA).
+However, the statement made to applicants by the Borough Council, summarised in paragraph 30 of the report, substantially alters this position and negates the need to undertake a detailed analysis of responses to the CTCS consultation.
+This is because the CTCS could only be implemented with the support of the Borough Council in its capacity as the LPA.

 The substantial number of sites allocated in the emerging Local Plan that have been (or could be in the near future) granted planning permission, without contributing to the delivery of the identified highways and transport measures, due to the lack of an agreed mechanism to secure strategic contributions, have the potential to undermine the delivery of the necessary infrastructure over the life of the Local Plan.